kesson1029/nodemcu_8266_home_assistant_pool_pump_controller/README.md

 # NodeMCU ESP8266 Pool Pump Controller with Home Assistant

 This project enables you to control a pool pump remotely using a NodeMCU ESP8266 microcontroller integrated with Home Assistant via MQTT.
 The system allows you to turn the pump on/off manually or automate it based on a schedule, providing a cost-effective solution for pool maintenance.

+#### After the first USB flash of the **NodeMCU (ESP8266)**, all subsequent program uploads can be done over Wi-Fi.

+This makes it easy to place the **NodeMCU (ESP8266)** control board in a fixed location—such as the basement near the VFD/controller—without needing to remove it or bring it back to a USB port or use a laptop. **All the ESP8266 requires is a Wi-Fi connection on your local network.**

 ![image](https://github.com/user-attachments/assets/24ec2ab9-2674-4038-be94-181913472a68)

 #### If you’ve ever found yourself wanting to control your pool filter through Home Assistant—like I did—this project might give you a solid starting point.
 I built this so I could monitor and control the pool filter remotely while we travel.
 It’s been helpful for peace of mind, and maybe it’ll be useful for you too.